kagsteiner/RPGMaker_AICharacter/README.md

 ## Usage
 Put the two plugins AICharacter and ChatMenu into the js/plugins folder of your game.
 Then go to the plugin manager to define the following plugin parameters:

-I suggest you use Mistral which is faster than OpenAI and okay-ish in terms of reliability.

 ### AICharacter
-- LLM API Key: Go to Mistral.ai or OpenAI.com and get an API Key for your LLM.
+- LLM API Key: Go to Mistral.ai, anthropic.com or OpenAI.com and get an API Key for your LLM.
 This will involve costs - playing with an LLM calls the LLM, which is not free.
 - model: select a model.
 Every valid model name should work.
 Good entries:
-   - mistral: mistral-large-latest,
+   - mistral: mistral-large-latest - fast and quite expensive
-   - openai: gpt-5-mini, gpt-5-nano, gpt-5 (if you are rich and patient),
+   - openai: gpt-5-mini (my recommendation, although slow), gpt-5-nano, gpt-5 (if you are rich and patient),
+   - anthropic: claude-haiku-4-5-20251001 (fast, great, expensive)
-   - local: openai/gpt-oss-20b,
+   - local: openai/gpt-oss-20b (not up to more complex tasks),
-- Provider: either mistral or openai or lmstudio
+- Provider: either mistral or openai or anthropic or lmstudio
-- Mistral API Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work).
+- Mistral API Base URL, Anthropic API Base URL, OpenAI API Base URL: don't change (if you want to connect to a different LLM with the same API, like DeepSeek, changing this should work).
 - LM Studio API Base URL: if you use a non-standard LMStudio setup, adjust the URL accordingly.
 - Proxy URL: honestly, I don't know why ChatGPT found this important to generate.
 Leave empty.
 - Temperature: 0.20 - the lower the more predictable - Mistral only, the new GPT5 models don't support temperatures